 The first project was implementing Osa Conservation's "wild cat monitoring program" by placing camera traps on all of our trails.
 We were astounded by the frequency and multitude of species we captured with the cameras.
 Some extremely rare and endangered.
 All of the cameras are within 1 kilometer of our home and imagine our surprise and excitement in 2015 when we realized that we had a jaguar on one of our trails and about 200 meters from our house!

-Since 2014 we have garnered photos of all 5 wild cat species that are in this area of Costa Rica as well as wild peccaries, skunks, anteaters, tayras (weasel), agoutis, pacas, great curassow, crested guan and tinamou.
+Since 2014, photos of all 5 wild cat species that are in this area of Costa Rica have been garnered, as well as wild peccaries, skunks, anteaters, tayras (weasel), agoutis, pacas, great curassow, crested guan and tinamou.

 Why is that important?
 Scientist can use this information to determine the health of the rainforest and when applicable appraise the government of any needed conservation programs to protect it.

-Recently we created a mangrove nursery to reforest the area in front of Saladero.
+Recently a mangrove nursery has been created to reforest the area in front of Saladero.
 In the future we look forward to participating with Osa Conservation in their new marine program as a marine research station and coral restoration location in the Golfo Dulce.

 We believe in educational tourism.
 As stewards of a unique and biodiverse area consisting of multiple ecosystems we think that education is the key to helping others realize the importance of preserving the rainforest and its occupants.

-Our student and adult guests over the years have always expressed a great interest in our tropical ecology.
-So, in conjunction with Osa Conservation, we have created a "Tropical Ecology" tourism package that is designed for couples and families as well as students.
+Over the years, student and adult guests have always expressed a great interest in our tropical ecology.
+So, in conjunction with Osa Conservation, a "Tropical Ecology" tourism package has been created that is designed for couples and families as well as students.
 Guests can now learn about and participate in several local conservation programs that can include turtle conservation, mangrove reforestation and monitoring of wild animals.

 Osa Conservation Wild Cat Monitoring program

-We have worked directly with Osa Conservation (www.osaconservation.org) since 2014 as part of their cat monitoring program by purchasing and placing camera traps to monitor the cats and the animals that support their survival.
-Information on the footprints along with photographs/videos are sent to Osa Conservation every three months for input into their data base.
+Saladero has worked directly with Osa Conservation (www.osaconservation.org) since 2014 as part of their cat monitoring program by purchasing and placing camera traps to monitor the cats and the animals that support their survival.
+Information on the footprints along with photographs/videos were sent to Osa Conservation every three months for input into their data base.

-With the addition of more lodges and private property owners we can obtain a much better idea of the wild animal population and in general the health of the primary rainforests.
+With the addition of more lodges and private property owners, this can obtain a much better idea of the wild animal population and in general the health of the primary rainforests.

 Food sources for the large cats are in abundance and with the top predators present, this would be an indication of a healthy ecosystem.

-We now have three other lodges in Piedras Blancas National Park participating in a new initiative to find out how many Jaguars are left.
-Along with Osa Conservation, governmental agencies, private property owners and lodges like ours we collectively placed in February 2018 over 240 cameras in the Osa peninsula, Corcovado National Park, Los Mogos area, Piedras Blancas National Park and the Golfito Reserve.
-In June we will collect all of the cameras and hopefully have a better idea of how many Jaguars are left.
+There are now four lodges in Piedras Blancas National Park participating in a new initiative to find out how many Jaguars are left.
+Along with Osa Conservation, governmental agencies, private property owners and lodges like ours, in February 2018 over 240 cameras have collectively been placed in the Osa peninsula, Corcovado National Park, Los Mogos area, Piedras Blancas National Park and the Golfito Reserve.

 Osa conservation Rio Saludables (healthy rivers) program